SmartThingsOSS/ddblock/README.md

 ## Building

 Install Glide if you don't already have it.
-On MacOS with homebrew: `brew install glide`
+On MacOS you can install it with Homebrew: `brew install glide`

+To build a binary:
 ```
 glide install
 go build
 ```

-To build a linux binary on MacOS:
+To build a linux binary from another platform:
 ```
 GOOS=linux go build
 ```